Some types of permit applications have specific requirements that need to be allowed for when preparing your application.

 - Requirement for a permit to remove native vegetation

 - Preparing an application to remove native vegetation

 - Assessing an application for a permit to remove native vegetation (includes Biodiversity assessment handbook).

 Potable water supply catchments

-Refer to the guidelines for Planning permit applications in open, potable water supply catchment areas, November 2012, Department of Sustainability and Environment.
+Refer to the Planning permit applications in open, potable water supply catchment areas, November 2012, Department of Sustainability and Environment.